switchboard-xyz/switchboard/cli/README.md

-  -s, --silent                     suppress cli prompts -u, --rpcUrl=<value>             alternate RPC url -v, --verbose                    log everything --cluster=<option>               the solana cluster to connect to
+  -s, --silent                     suppress cli prompts -u, --rpcUrl=<value>             alternate RPC url -v, --verbose                    log everything --bufferKeypair=<value>          keypair to use for the buffer relayer account.
+This will be the account's publicKey --cluster=<option>               the solana cluster to connect to
                                    <options: devnet|mainnet-beta|mainnet|localnet>
   --commitment=<option>            [default: confirmed] transaction commitment level to use